 Political engagement is an important part of being an engaged citizen.
 Political engagement encompasses a person's right to vote, advocating for policy and engage in the political process.

-The Office of Civic Engagement and Leadership promotes active citizenship with annual events and informational campaigns.
+The Office of Civic Engagement & Social Responsibility promotes active citizenship with annual events and informational campaigns.
 Towson University celebrates Constitution Day during our month long series of events known as Star Spangled September.

 Voter registration and educational programs occur year round, with extra emphasis during the election season.